-September is here and with it comes the return to schools, universities, and the workplace, which means it’s time to start packing food wherever you go.
+September is here and with it comes the return to schools, universities, and the workplace, which means it’s time to start packing food for wherever you need to go.

-Whether you’re looking for on-the-go snack ideas for your busy work week or needing inspiration for vegan goodies to pack in your kids’ lunch bags, these five snack ideas are easy, budget-friendly, and time-saving — and just the thing to save you from a gurgling stomach.
+Whether you’re looking for on-the-go snack ideas for your busy work week or needing inspiration for vegan goodies to pack in your kids’ lunch bags, these five snack ideas are easy, budget-friendly, and time-saving — and just the thing to save you from a rumbly tummy.

 1. Hummus and Veggies or Crackers

-Any simple bean spread, hummus can be dressed up with kalamata olives or savored the classic way with tahini, lemon, and garlic.
-This protein-packed snack rocks with carrot sticks, cherry tomatoes, cucumber wedges.
-Or, you can pair with your favorite pita chips, crackers, and pretzels.
+No simple bean spread, hummus can be dressed up with kalamata olives or savored the classic way with tahini, lemon, and garlic.
+This protein-packed snack rocks with carrot sticks, cherry tomatoes, and cucumber wedges.
+Or, you can pair it with your favorite pita chips, crackers, and pretzels.

 Hummus is easy to find in any store, and even easier to make in your own kitchen.
 Check out this 5-minute recipe!